 Be you own sports wire

-Creating discussions on the back of relevant news is another excellent way of keeping up engagement.
+Creating discussions on the back of the latest trending news in your sport is another excellent way of keeping up engagement.
 You should be careful with this though, “relevant” being the key word here.
-You should be selecting stories your audience will feel compelled to engage with and should help get the discussion going with the occasional smart prompt.
+Only pick stories you’re confident will resonate with your audience.

 Other things you could be sharing might be: